 - Delivery terms incl.
-Incoterms if required. - Technical specifications.

-Payment terms.

-- If installation and/or maintenance and/or after sales service and/or spare parts are required. - Deadline for receipt of quotations.
-Again, it is recommended to allow a minimum of two weeks depending on the complexity of the requirements.
+Incoterms if required.
+Technical specifications.
+If installation and/or maintaneous and/or - If installation and/or maintenance and/or after sales service and/or spare parts are required.

-- Evaluation criteria. - Ethical criteria e.g. sustainability requirements, certifications, CSR policies etc. - If a Tender Guarantee and/or Performance Guarantee shall be required as recommended for contracts above EUR 50,000.
-For more information on bank guarantees see section 9.3.
+- Deadline for receipt of quotations.
+Again, it is recommended to allow a minimum of two weeks depending on the complexity of the requirements. - · Payment terms. - Evaluation criteria. - Ethical criteria e.g. sustainability requirements, certifications, CSR policies etc. - If a Tender Guarantee and/or Performance Guarantee shall be required as recommended for contracts above EUR 50,000.
+For more information on bank quarantees see section 9.3.